-In my opinion, Python should be considered as the easiest high-level programming language for beginners.
+In my opinion, Python should be considered the easiest high-level programming language for beginners.
 It has a very simple syntax.
-In many cases, even a non-programmer can explain the working of a python program by reading its code.
-Python is simple, readable and requires fewer lines of code compared to other high-level languages.
+In many cases, even a non-programmer can explain the workings of a Python program by reading its code.
+Python is simple, readable, and requires fewer lines of code compared to other high-level languages.
 It is an Open Source Programming language with a huge community support.
 The reading materials are easily available on the internet.
 There are many free Python IDEs and editors available to make it easier.

 With Python, you can build websites and applications that are not only dynamic but can also implement AI and Machine learning algorithms.
 That is the reason Python is one of the most popular programming languages.

 Ruby language is a dynamic programming language that focuses mainly on simplicity and productivity.
-It has very simple syntax that is easy to read and easy to write.
-The language is considered a balanced mixture of old programming languages including Perl, Smalltalk, Eiffel, Ada, and Lisp and modern programming languages such as Python and PHP.
-It is truly an object-oriented programming language and its concepts can be applied for many other high-level programming languages.
+It has a very simple syntax that is easy to read and easy to write.
+The language is considered a balanced mixture of old programming languages including Perl, Smalltalk, Eiffel, Ada, and Lisp, and modern programming languages such as Python and PHP.
+It is truly an object-oriented programming language and its concepts can be applied to many other high-level programming languages.

-Ruby is useful for building web applications, web servers, graphing libraries, picture recognition engines, threaded database servers, and low-level system utilities etc. Ruby on Rails is one of the most popular frameworks for building web applications.
+Ruby is useful for building web applications, web servers, graphing libraries, picture recognition engines, threaded database servers, low-level system utilities, etc. Ruby on Rails is one of the most popular frameworks for building web applications.

 PHP is one of the most popular programming languages for web development.
-It is a simple, elegant and widely used scripting language but can also be used as a general-purpose programming language.
-PHP is widely used with Apache web server and MySQL database.
+It is a simple, elegant, and widely used scripting language but can also be used as a general-purpose programming language.
+PHP is widely used with Apache web servers and MySQL databases.
 It’s the easiest choice for those who are getting into server-side web development.
-World’s most popular social networking site ‘Facebook’ with billions of users and the most popular content management system ‘WordPress’ with millions of websites both are powered by PHP.
+The World’s most popular social networking site ‘Facebook’ with billions of users and the most popular content management system ‘WordPress’ with millions of websites both powered by PHP.

-PHP is also an open source programming language.
+PHP is also an open-source programming language.
 There are a lot of free tutorials and guides available on the internet.
-It has some of the popular web frameworks such as Laravel and Zend that makes web development easy and scalable.
+It has some of the popular web frameworks such as Laravel and Zend that make web development easy and scalable.

 5. C Programming

-Julia is a new programming language that is slowly becoming a true python alternative.
+Julia is a new programming language that is slowly becoming a true Python alternative.
 It is as simple as Python, as powerful as Python but not as popular as Python.
-Julia can be used for general-purpose programming to cloud computing, AI and big data applications.
-The future technologies will heavily rely on machine learning, AI and cloud computing that gives us a good reason to start learning Julia.
+Julia can be used for general-purpose programming to cloud computing, AI, and big data applications.
+The future technologies will heavily rely on machine learning, AI, and cloud computing which gives us a good reason to start learning Julia.

 Rust is a systems programming language that was designed to have optimum speeds, parallelism, and memory safety.
 These three are the main weaknesses of C and C++.
-Rust exists as an open-source programming language hence is maintained by a community of coders.
-Up to date, this language is sponsored by Mozilla foundation.
+Rust exists as an open-source programming language and hence is maintained by a community of coders.
+Up to date, this language is sponsored by the Mozilla Foundation.